ykallday/Order-Up/README.md

 ### Stretch Goals
 1. Add a timer
 2. Add an indicator for incorrect ingredient selection (perhaps a red flash)
-3. Add a gloved hand as the mouse clicker
+3. Add a fun cursor as mouse clicker
 4. Add addition level(s)
-  - Increased number of items per ticket
+  - Increased number of items per ticket?
-  - timer set for each order
+  - timer set for each order?
-  - missed orders deduct from total tip
   - make 'submit' button available for entirety of game
   - do not indicate when incorrect selections are selected
   - deduct when incorrect orders placed